Internal Medicine

 Procedure:

-First, you will go to a real patient's room in the department where you have to perform a textbook-worthy patient history and physical examination, and then conclude with making a diagnosis.
+First, you will go to a real patient in the department where you have to perform a textbook-worthy patient history and physical examination, and then conclude with making a diagnosis.
+You usually do this with your co-examiner, and during the physical exam, they may speed it up by only asking you to check a few specific signs.
+Then, you return to your examiner who usually has follow up questions about the patient AND the disease with its differential diagnoses.

-Lastly, you move to the oral exam and randomly select questions from slips of paper.
-The topics come from all departments independent from the department you're in (plus may be about your diagnosis and differential diagnosis from the patient earlier).
+Lastly, you move to the oral exam and randomly select questions from slips of paper in envelopes.
+In 2024/2025, we had to pick 1 from the Cardiology envelope, and 2 from the rest.
+The topics come from all departments independent from the department you're in.
 You have to answer three questions correctly in order to pass.
+Additional questions may be asked by the examiner, though.

 If you fail one part...